BAlmroth/wanted/README.md

 **Wanted** is a fast-paced game where you must recognize and click on the correct characters based on emotional expressions.
 The game is divided into progressive levels:

-- **Levels**: Increasing difficulty with more characters on screen and animations
+- **Levels**: Starting with a static grid and progressing to animated carousel-style gameplay
-- **Time Limits**: You start with 10sec that counts down and for every level you clear you get 2 extra sec.
+- **Time Limits**: You start with 10 seconds that counts down, and for every level you clear you get 2 extra seconds
+- **Dynamic Animations**: Later levels include carousel animations with varying speeds, direction, and "shakiness" effects
 - **Leaderboard**: Earn points and climb the leaderboard rankings
 - **Emotions**: Find happy 😊, sad 😢, angry 😠, loving 💕 or dead 💀 Rune